MuxammilSidd/FAST-KHI-Semester-1/README.md

 # FAST-KHI-Semester-1

 Welcome FASTians!
 Here you can find relevant material for your first semester (BSCS) at FAST NUCES Karachi.
+A little effort by my side to boost your academic journey. ✨
+Don't forget to star this repo if you find it useful! ⭐

-For any queries/improvement feel free to contact me on k232001@nu.edu.pk
+For any queries/improvement feel free to contact me on k232001@nu.edu.pk For contributions kindly look [here]()

 ### 🔗 Links to other semester repositories
 - [2nd Semester KHI](https://github.com/MuxammilSidd/FAST-KHI-Semester-2)